UK Consumer Price Index since 1988

 |2013||Consumer Price Index|

 Consumer prices index, CPI, is the government's preferred measure of inflation, it corresponds with inflation measures used by other European countries, it used to be called Harmonised Index of Consumer Prices.
 It excludes mortgage interest payments and council tax.
 It is the most widely-publicised measure of inflation.

 Retail Price Index, RPI, is a familiar and long-established measure of cost-of-living in the UK.

 It includes mortgage interest payments and council tax.
 But since 2010 it has been overstating inflation.
 In 2012/2013 statisticians

-at the Office for National Statistics

-found that the formula used to calculate parts of the index had overstated inflation.
+at the Office for National Statistics confirmed that the formula used to calculate parts of the index had overstated inflation.

-CPIH is Consumer prices index(CPI) plus owner-occupied-housing-costs and council tax.
+CPIH is Consumer prices index, CPI, plus owner-occupied-housing-costs and council tax.
 An updated CPIH was relaunched

 in February 2017 with estimates back to 2005.
 It is promoted by the Office for National Statistics(ONS) as 'the most comprehensive measure of